Places To Visit While Traveling Across Canada

 While many travelers touring Canada via airplane may opt to fly over Manitoba and Saskatchewan, those traveling by automobile may want to take in some of the sights in these often overlooked central Canadian provinces.
 Both provinces are known for their numerous scenic lakes, including Lake Winnipeg in Manitoba, which is the largest lake in southern Canada and the tenth-largest freshwater lake in the world.
 Manitoba’s largest city is Winnipeg, which hosts a number of festivals and entertainment attractions, including the large park and entertainment complex known as The Forks, and a number of museums and theaters.
 Manitoba has many natural attractions, notably the Pisew Falls and the Kwasitchewan Falls, where you can also hike and camp in the surrounding areas.

 Calgary is a fast growing city in the province of Alberta that lies within sight of the foothills of the Canadian Rockies.
 Calgary is a beautiful place to visit while travelling across Canada, especially during the summer months, when a number of noteworthy festivals are held in the city, including the century old Calgary Stampede rodeo and exhibition that is one of Canada’s largest festivals.
 Calgary also hosts a number of museums, including the Glenbow Museum, which is the largest art museum in western Canada.
-(See: Tourist Attractions In And Around Calgary Canada for more information about things to do in Calgary).
 The Canadian Rockies are within two hours of Calgary, which makes them reachable for a day trip.

 Canadian Rockies From The Icefields Parkway